ericfzhu/website/public/assets/book_data/430/response.md

 ## Model components
 Layers are generic tensor operations that often contain trainable parameters
+### Linear layers
+* Fully connected layers contain a trainable weight matrix W and a bias vector b.
+FC layers serve as a linear mapping method that preserves points, straight lines, and points, and can be used for translations as well as dimension reduction
+* Convolutional layers are also linear mapping methods that can process time-series or 2D data locally.
+These layers also have additional metaparameters: padding (how many zero coefficients should be added around the input tensor), stride (the step size when going through the input), and dilation (the index count between filter coefficients of the local affine operator)
+* The output of convolutions is usually smaller than the input, and are used to reduce the spatial size of the representation.
+This increases the number of channels, which translates into a richer local representation.
+* Multiple convolutions stacked together (CNNs) is the usual model architecture for translating images or sounds into lower dimensional tensors
 ## Activation functions
 As most of the world’s data is nonlinear, activation functions introduce that nonlinearity in what would otherwise be a linear function.
 The most popular one being ReLU, which sets negative values to zero and keeps the positive values unchanged.
 Leaky ReLU applies a small positive multiplying factor to the negative values, which still solves for vanishing gradient but doesn’t delete the negative values entirely.
 ## Pooling